visualjerk/await-promises/README.md

 # Await Promises

-This module makes testing asynchronious stuff easier.
+This module makes testing asynchronous stuff easier.

 You don't have to worry about every internally used promise in your tests.
 Just collect all promises and wait for them to finish.